lona9/AITA-Predictor/README.md

 3. You can test the model running the tester script, running the following command: `python model/tester.py`.
 It will ask for text input, which you must enter to get a predictor of the AITA verdict.

-4. For analytic results, you can open the Jupyter Notebook in the `analytics` folder, and you can also find the most relevant findings in this Medium blog post (link).
+4. For analytic results, you can open the Jupyter Notebook in the `analytics` folder.
+The files necessary to build the word cloud images will be generated when running this notebook.

+6. To build the word cloud images, run the following command: `analytics/wordcloud_builder.py`.

 -----

 ### Main Results
+For a longer version of the results, you can check this blog post (link).